Datametrex AI (CVE:DM) Trading Down 16.7% – What’s Next?

-Datametrex AI Limited (CVE:DM – Get Free Report) shares were down 16.7% on Thursday .
-The stock traded as low as C$0.10 and last traded at C$0.13.
-Approximately 269,138 shares were traded during trading, an increase of 659% from the average daily volume of 35,479 shares.
+Shares of Datametrex AI Limited (CVE:DM – Get Free Report) fell 16.7% during mid-day trading on Thursday .
+The company traded as low as C$0.10 and last traded at C$0.13.
+269,138 shares changed hands during mid-day trading, an increase of 659% from the average session volume of 35,479 shares.
 The stock had previously closed at C$0.15.

 About Datametrex AI